canonical/cluster-api-k8s/templates/openstack/README.md

 ```

 ### Bastion node

+TODO: use a bastion, we shouldn't assign FIPs directly.
+This breaks the
+cluster delete workflow.

 The OpenStack CAPI provider can deploy a SSH bastion (jump server).
 Add the
 following to the OpenstackCluster spec: